Clubs-Council-IIITH/interfaces/README.md

 -   Contains mutations related to application submission
 -   Contains CRUD operations on the storagefiles.
 -   Contains mutations to send mail to CC applicants.
+-   Send Mail mutation which is used by other subgraphs like events, clubs etc too.